bdelbosc/b10bpoc/README.md

   We follow the Elasticsearch best practices:

+  - Use a RAID 0 of EBS io1 disk with provisioned IO
   - Use `ext4` filestystem, atime and diratime disabled
   - use multiple drives to stripe data across them via multiple path.data directories
   - Disable merge throttling entirely